-Monthly Diurnal Cycle for Warm-No-Snow; Cold-Snow Classes
+5. Monthly Climatology5.1 Monthly Diurnal Cycle for Warm-no-Snow; Cold-Snow Classes

 Figure 13 shows the diurnal cycle by month with the sub-division into the two main classes: cold season with snow cover and warm season without snow cover.
-May to October show the warm season increase of Tx with decreasing cloud, while December to February show the cold season strong decrease of Tn with decreasing cloud.
+May to October show the warm season increase of T_x with decreasing cloud, while December to February show the cold season strong decrease of T_n with decreasing cloud.
 For the months showing only a single warm or cold class, there are more than 1000 days in each cloud bin.
-Only March, April, and November have enough data (> 200 days per cloud class) to show all cloud bins for both cold and warm regimes.
+Only March, April and November have enough data (> 200 days per cloud class) to show all cloud bins for both cold and warm regimes.
 These months clearly show the role of snow cover as a climate switch.
-There is a clear regime separation with Tm above and below the dashed freezing line (note the much larger T-axis range).
-The impact of snow cover on the climatology is a cooling of the order of 10 K, as noted in Betts et al. (2014a).
-We will discuss the cold season, the transition months and the warm season separately in Sections Cold Season with Snow, Snow Transition Months, and Monthly mean Diurnal Ranges and 24h Imbalances for the Warm Season.
-We do not show the small SE of these binned monthly means: for the warm-no-snow bins, the SE for T pprox 0.1 K, and for the cold-snow data, the SE for $T \leq 0.3 \text{ K}.$
+There is a clear regime separation with T_m above and below the dashed freezing line (note the much larger T-axis range).
+The impact of snow cover on the climatology is a cooling of the order of 10 K, as noted in Betts et al. [9].
+We will discuss the cold season, the transition months and the warm season separately in sections 5.2 to 5.4.
+We do not show the small SE of these binned monthly means: for the warm-no-snow bins, the SE for T \approx 0.1 K, and for the cold-snow data, the SE for T \leq 0.3 K.